 Cris focused on both solo piano as well as composition and accompanying, playing with an extensive range of vocalists, instrumentalists, chamber groups and orchestra.

-Cris currently resides in Los Angeles, where he is a staff accompanist for the Music and Theater Department at The Viewpoint School in Calabasas, is a choir accompanist at CHAMPS Charter High School of the Arts in Van Nuys, and is the principal accompanist for the San Fernando Valley Youth Chorus.
+Cris currently resides in Los Angeles, where he is a staff accompanist for the Music and Theater Department at The Viewpoint School in Calabasas, is the choral accompanist at Westlake High School, and is the principal accompanist for the San Fernando Valley Youth Chorus.